Media Center

 “…culture isn’t just one aspect of the game, it is the game.
 In the end, an organization is nothing more than the collective capacity of its people to create value.” -Louis V. Gerstner, Jr., Former CEO of IBM

 Companies that thrive during this transitional period will be those that practice empathetic listening and transparency, make time for questions and feedback, and involve everyone in the workplace evolution.
-A sense of community and wellbeing has never been more valued by employees who are looking to their employers to provide this.
+A sense of community and well-being has never been more valued by employees who are looking to their employers to provide this.
 An organization that prioritizes an elastic culture that evolves with its business needs and those of its people will be best prepared to meet and even prosper during whatever challenges may lie ahead.

 Learn more about our careers, culture, community, and the benefits of employee ownership at Oswald at OswaldCompanies.com/Culture.